AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/database/issues-slave-reads-replication-synchronization-mariadb-10-6.md

 ---
 # Issues with Slave Reads and Replication

 This article provides a solution for unexpected behavior when using Read Replicas on Adobe Commerce Cloud 2.4.6 with MariaDB 10.6+.
-Non critical reads are showing incorrect information.

 ## Affected products and versions